HHIR/CV_proj/README.md

 ![alt text](https://production-media.paperswithcode.com/datasets/CLEVR-Hans3.png)

-The CLEVR-Hans dataset is can challenge object detection models with its variety of objects such as [cubes, spheres, and cylinders] and each have diffrence in attributes like color, size, and shape.
+The [CLEVR-Hans dataset](https://github.com/ml-research/CLEVR-Hans/tree/main) it can challenge object detection models with its variety of objects such as [cubes, spheres, and cylinders] and each have diffrence in attributes like color, size, and shape.
 In this dataset each classes have specific characteristics:
 * the first class changes the color of a large grey cube during tests;
 * the second varies the material of a small metal sphere in the test set;